Derren Hayden Joseph

 In short, a certified public accountant (CPA) is an expert in accounting.
 Tax matters are one of many specialties of CPAs.
-An enrolled agent (EA) is a tax practitioner who is authorized by the federal government.
+While an Enrolled Agent (EA) is a tax practitioner who is authorized by the United States Federal government.
 EAs are specifically skilled tax experts who are empowered to represent clients before the IRS and can handle matters concerning collections, appeals and audits.

 A tax attorney, as the name implies, is a tax law specialist and can represent a client in a court of law.
 If you find yourself in a difficult tax situation, and you feel you might be headed to court, the person to hire is a tax attorney.

 Enrolled agents can represent you before the IRS, but only an attorney can represent you in court.
 Enrolled Agents are the only tax professionals who get their license to practice directly from the IRS and the United States Treasury.

 There are two paths to becoming an EA.

-Enrolled agents specialize in the tax code and tax matters.
+Enrolled agents specialize in the US tax code and tax matters.
 An EA must know all of the ins and outs of income tax, gift tax, inheritance tax, estate tax, and payroll tax.
 The continuing professional education required for an EA is seventy-two hours every three years.